Waverley By-Laws

 Should a visiting club wish to have a supervisor on court, prior approval must first be obtained from the home club supervisor.

-In the event of a fourth forfeit by the same team, that team shall be automatically eliminated from the Competition and all points will be withdrawn from the teams who have played against the defaulting team up to that stage of the Season.
-In other words, the defaulting team's place in the Section will be regarded as a Bye.
+The non-forfeiting team must enter their players names using the “By Ph”feature in the Club Zone website.
+In the event of a fourth forfeit by the same team, that team will be automatically eliminated from the Competition and all points will be withdrawn from the teams who have played against the defaulting team up to that stage of the Season.
+In other words, the defaulting team’s place in the Section will be regarded as a Bye..

-If any team plays an ineligible player that team shall forfeit each set in which that player participates to nil and the non-offending club will receive one point for each set/rubber in which the ineligible player participated.
+If any team plays an ineligible player that team will forfeit each set in which that player participates to nil and the non-offending club will receive one point for each set/rubber in which the ineligible player participated.

 All complaints must be lodged with the Association Secretary